TC Electronic

 TC Electronic (sometimes stylized as t.c. electronic) is a Danish audio equipment company that designs and imports guitar effects, bass amplification, computer audio interfaces, audio plug-in software, live sound equalisers, studio and post-production equipment, studio effect processors, and broadcast loudness processors and meters.
-In August 2015, the company was purchased by Music Tribe, a holding company chaired by Uli Behringer.
+In August 2015, the company was purchased by Music Group, a holding company chaired by Uli Behringer.

 Company history

 TC Electronic was founded by two musician brothers, Kim and John Rishøj.
 Their SCF, ("Stereo Chorus + Pitch Modulator & Flanger") was a successful early product.
 After initial success with guitar effect pedals, they developed 19" rack mounted processors, including the TC2290 delay released in 1985.

-TC Electronic formed the current TC Group in 2002 after acquiring TGI plc.
-TGI consisted of Tannoy, GLL Goodman, Lab.Gruppen and Martin Audio.
+TC Electronic formed the TC Group in 2002 after acquiring TGI plc.
+TGI consisted of Tannoy, GLL Goodman, Lab Gruppen and Martin Audio.
 Martin Audio was sold quickly after the merger and Goodman Loudspeakers closed.
 TC Works (software development), based in Germany, was once part of the TC group, but reintegrated with TC Electronic in 2005.

 The current TC Group is a holding company of five individual brand companies consisting of Tannoy, (speakers and studio monitors), Lab.Gruppen (amplifiers), TC Electronic, TC-Helicon (harmonisers and vocal processors) and TC|Applied Technologies (digital-audio semiconductor development) and the sales-companies TC Group|International, TC Group|Americas, TC Group|Japan, TC Group|China, and TC Group|Middle East.

 TC Electronic also co-develops products with Dynaudio Acoustics (studio monitors) and their European sales arm TC Group|International distributes Blue Microphones outside of the US.

 In August 2015, the company was purchased by Music Group, a holding company chaired by Uli Behringer.
 The parent company has since been rebranded as Music Tribe.

 Products

 System 6000

 System 6000 is an audio mastering system built around the Mainframe 6000.
 It houses DSP-based electronics for processing and provides audio inputs and outputs.
 The Mainframe 6000 connects via Ethernet to either the Remote CPU 6000 and the TC ICON hardware controller, or to a computer running TC ICON emulation software.
 The System 6000 comes in two versions—Reverb 6000 and Mastering 6000.
-The two differ in included processing algorithms:

-Reverb 6000 comes with reverb and delay effects for stereo and multi-channel purposes, while Mastering 6000 comes with algorithms suited for stereo and multi-channel audio mastering, and includes pitch-shifting tools.
+The two differ in included processing algorithms: Reverb 6000 comes with reverb and delay effects for stereo and multi-channel purposes, while Mastering 6000 comes with algorithms suited for stereo and multi-channel audio mastering, and includes pitch-shifting tools.
 Several optional algorithms are available separately.
 The System 6000 series was upgraded to MK2 in 2010.